 - Availability: Mass market launch

-- Regions: Global rollout
+- Regions: Global rollout including India and Southeast Asia

 - Models: Mid-range and entry-level options